Mobile Data Protection Services

 Executable files, including files ending in ".exe", ".com", ".bat", as well as library files (including ".dll", ".sys" and ".drv") are not copied to the server.
 Executable files and their associated libraries must be recovered from their installation media.

 The end user can customize certain settings in the Druva client including modifying what data is protected, as well as some performance characteristics of the client itself.
+We encourage you to review these settings to ensure that the data you value is being synced.
 To change the settings, right-click on the Druva inSync client in the task bar (the icon looks like a green dot with an arrow surrounding it) and click "open inSync client".

 - The end user can modify the list of files which are copied, and add new file types and directories, but cannot modify the list of "excluded" files.
 In the inSync client, select "Summary".
 The current list of directories and files being protected is shown.
 Click "Add" to add an additional directory to the list.